reduxframework/redux-framework/README.md

 ### Master ###

+= 3.2.9.22 =
+* Fixed:      Typography font backup not in sync with font-family.
+* Fixed:      Typography not saving font-family after switching back and forth between standard and google fonts.
+* Fixed:      Background field selects not properly aligned.

 = 3.2.9.21 =
 * Added:      select2 args for spacing field.
 * Modified:   All field javascript rewritten using jQuery objects (versus standard function).
 Prepping for another crack at group field.